 In 1991, Louisiana voted that up to 15 riverboat casinos could operate in the local waterways, in hopes to boost the state’s economy.
-Also, the state lottery began in the same year, including Powerball and scratch off tickets.
+Also, the state lottery began in the same year, including Powerball and scratch-off tickets.
 Soon thereafter, video poker outlets and casinos were also legalized and began popping up across the state.
 Gambling and casinos in New Orleans remain a prominent part of the city’s economy and nightlife.
-Come place your bets and collect your winnings in the Big Easy!
+Come place your bets and collect your winnings in New Orleans!

-Harrah’s Casino, within easy strolling distance of the French Quarter and the Ernest N. Morial Convention Center, delivers high-octane Vegas-style gaming, entertainment and restaurants.
-With over 2,000 slot machines, 100 table games, a poker room, hotel and nightclub, many would argue that it is the best casino in not only New Orleans, but Louisiana.
+Harrah’s Casino, within easy strolling distance of the French Quarter and the Ernest N. Morial Convention Center, delivers high-octane Vegas-style gaming, entertainment, and restaurants.
+With over 2,000 slot machines, 100 table games, a poker room, hotel, and nightclub, many would argue that it is the best casino in not only New Orleans, but Louisiana.
 It is by law the only land-based private casino in the state and referred to as the official gaming establishment.

 However, there are other spots to place your bets around the city.
-Across the Mississippi on the West Bank there’s Boomtown New Orleans for a little more low-key fun.
+Across the Mississippi, on the Westbank, there’s Boomtown New Orleans for a little more low-key fun.
 Boomtown offers nightly shows, slots, table games and dining.
 The New Orleans Fair Grounds Race Course and Slots has large slot machine rooms and video poker as well as off-track betting.
 Other places throughout the city offer video poker rooms and off-track betting for a variety of gambling.
 You will often find gaming devices at bars around town as well.
 For a list of casinos for when you are feeling lucky, see below.

-You must be 21 years old to enter and/or gable as at a casino or video poker machine in Louisiana.
+You must be 21 years old to enter and/or gamble as at a casino or video poker machine in Louisiana.
 However, you can bet at the horse race or buy a lottery ticket if you are 18 and older.